Manual/Foundations/Flat-Bed Drippers

 Ratio-controlled flat-bed

 Flat bed with steep side walls.
 Dosing marks for consistent ratios.
 Double-wall insulation.
 Designed by Fellow for home brewers seeking repeatable results.
+The ratio markers remove measurement as a variable, improving consistency for beginners.

 Melitta